ROCm/ROCR-Runtime/runtime/packages/hsa-rocr-dev/README.md

 * Memory management
 * HSA runtime fits into a typical software architecture stack.

 The HSA runtime provides direct access to the graphics hardware to give the programmer more control of the execution.
-Some examples of low level hardware access  is  the support of one or more user mode queues provides programmers with a low-latency kernel dispatch interface, allowing them to develop customized dispatch algorithms specific to their application.
+An example of low level hardware access is the support of one or more user mode queues provides programmers with a low-latency kernel dispatch interface, allowing them to develop customized dispatch algorithms specific to their application.

 The HSA Architected Queuing Language is an open standard, defined by the HSA Foundation, specifying the packet syntax used to control supported AMD/ATI Radeon (c) graphics devices.
 The AQL language supports several packet types, including packets that can command the hardware to automatically resolve inter-packet dependencies (barrier AND & barrier OR packet), kernel dispatch packets and agent dispatch packets.